bruceravel/demeter/documentation/Athena/process/align.rst

 :procparam:`Energy shift`.
 You can click these buttons until the data line up nicely.

-Clicking the :quoted:`Auto align` button performs a simple fit in an attempt to align your data to the standard.
+Clicking the :kbd:`Auto align,light` button performs a simple fit in an attempt to align your data to the standard.
 The fit is evaluated over an energy range from 50 volts below the edge to 100 volts above.
 The parameters in the fit are an energy shift and an overall scaling term.
 The function